-Printed copies of the documents with attached electronic appendices are also available for review during the 45-day public review period at the following locations and hours, as listed in Table 1-1.
+A newspaper advertisement of the NOA and Draft EIR comment period and information regarding the public meeting was also placed in the Los Angeles Times.
+Printed copies of the documents with attached electronic appendices were also available for review during the public review period at the following locations and hours, as listed in Table 1-1.